 One of the fastest acting qualities of Vedic meditation is the reduction in stress.
 This immediately reduces the cravings for cigarettes and other such crutches that help us get through our day.

 This technique is also renowned for reducing anxiety, which can also be at the heart of the need to puff.
 What is less well known but just as evident is its impact on all forms of compulsive tendency, which moderate considerably when you practise this technique.

-Another reason why people like to smoke is because it gives them something to distract themselves with when feeling restless, particularly when other people are around.
+Another reason why people like to smoke is that it gives them something to distract themselves with when feeling restless, particularly when other people are around.
 It can help mask our lack of confidence and self-esteem.
-But the need to distract ourselves is much reduced when we meditate.
-As we become much more comfortable and confident within ourselves, we find that we can navigate our way through all of life’s circumstances without feeling the need or desire to hide behind a mask.
+But the need to divert ourselves is much reduced when we meditate.
+As we become much more comfortable and confident in ourselves, we find that we can navigate our way through all of life’s circumstances without feeling the need or desire to hide behind a mask.

 This means that Vedic meditation can replace smoking as a way of feeding your brain oxygen.

-The net result is a level of brain functionality, which is heightened, rather than being suppressed by the nicotine fix.
+The net result is a level of brain functionality, which increases, rather than being suppressed by the nicotine fix.
 It also helps your body functionality improve.

 Vedic meditation is also good for helping heal the lungs after years of the inhibiting effects brought about by smoking.
 In the largest study ever carried out on meditation, it led to a 73% reduction in respiratory disorders amongst practitioners.